What is Cutivate?

-Do not use this medicine on any child without a doctor's advice.
+Do not use Cutivate on any child without a doctor's advice.
 Children can absorb larger amounts of this medication through the skin and may be more likely to have side effects.

-How should I use Cutivate (fluticasone topical)?
+How should I use Cutivate?

 Do not take by mouth.
-Fluticasone is for use only on the skin.
+Topical medicine is for use only on the skin.

-Do not cover the treated skin area unless your doctor tells you to.
-Covering the skin that is treated with fluticasone topical can increase the amount of medicine your skin absorbs, which may lead to unwanted side effects.
-Follow your doctor's instructions.
+Do not cover the treated skin area with a bandage or other covering unless your doctor tells you to.
+Covering treated areas can increase the amount of medicine absorbed through your skin and may cause harmful effects.

-When treating the diaper area of a baby, do not use plastic pants or tight-fitting diapers.
+If you are treating the diaper area, do not use plastic pants or tight-fitting diapers.

 Call your doctor if your symptoms do not improve after 2 weeks of treatment.

-Keep the bottle tightly closed when not in use.
-Store at room temperature away from moisture and heat.
-Do not keep this medicine in a refrigerator.
+Keep the Beser lotion bottle tightly closed when not in use.
+Do not store the lotion in a refrigerator.

 What happens if I miss a dose?

-Use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Apply the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not apply two doses at one time.

 What happens if I overdose?